melwyncarlo/PyConPTY/README.md

 This class creates a ConPTY instance for communicating with ConHost.

-Check the [`isinitialized`]("#isinitialized") property to confirm the initialization's success.
+Check the [`isinitialized`]("#2-isinitialized-property") property to confirm the initialization's success.

 `width` and `height` are the pseudo-console's (terminal's) width and height, measured in 'number of characters'.
 They determine the I/O's internal buffer size and display.
 If you need the output unwrapped for _N_ characters, then set `width = N + 1`.

 Note that out-of-bounds values are automatically capped to their respective limits.

-DO NOT pass the ConPTY class instance in multi-threaded environments.
+<u>DO NOT</u> share a ConPTY class instance across different threads in multi-threaded environments.
 Use a different instance instead.

 ```
 Possible Errors: